-A natural extension of this work is to consider other popular computer games and to characterize their computational complexity.
-But remaining with Lemmings, there are several extensions and variations that remain to be studied completely:
+A natural extension of this work is to consider other popular (computer) games and to characterize their computational complexity (see [Dem01] for some examples).
+But remaining with Lemmings, there are several extensions and variations that remain to be studied completely.